-With the fantastic 4M Eco-engineering build your own Wind Turbine Kit, you can harness the power of wind and convert it into electricity by building your own turbine.
-Watch the Wind Turbine capture the wind’s energy and turn it into light.
+4M Eco-Engineering Build Your Own Wind Turbine: the fantastic 4M Eco-engineering build your own Wind Turbine Kit, you can harness the power of wind and convert it into electricity by building your own turbine.
+Watch the Wind Turbine capture the wind’s energy and turn it into the light.
+This science kit will teach you how this vital renewable-energy technology works in a fun, recreational way.
+The best range of toys to learn and unique gift ideas for kids to light up their interest in science and technology.

 When completely assembled, the blade has a span of 34cm.
 The Wind Turbine Kit requires an empty two-litre soda bottle and a small Phillips head screwdriver (not included.)
 This item is recommended for ages eight years and up.